 First it was global warming, then to be more accurate, climate change.
-Change sounds too neutral, so I’m using the more accurate term climate disruption.
+Change sounds too neutral and linear, so I’m using the more accurate term climate disruption.

 The following compendium was initially developed for the University of Alaska Fairbanks (UAF) sustainability effort in 2010 and is being updated as relevant information becomes available.

-I do want to highlight some recent reports, particularly this one from the Economist’s Investigative Unit The Cost of Inaction
+I do want to highlight this report from the Economist’s Investigative Unit The Cost of Inaction.
+We keep hearing more about the cost to societies from inaction.

 - University of Alaska Fairbanks